frankkopp/FrankyUCIChessEngine/README.md

 # JavaUCIEngineFramework
-Framework for communicating with a Chess GUI based on UCI
+Java "framework" for communicating with a Chess GUI based on UCI

+Also includes new chess engine "Franky"